puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/linux.md

 Extract abrt metadata about application crashes.
 You may provide an optional alternative directory containing abrt related files.

 By default all abrt crashes are parsed.
-Root access is required to access abrt related fiels
+Root access is required to access abrt related files

 | Param    | Type   | Description                                        |
 | -------- | ------ | -------------------------------------------------- |